manhtai/manhtai.github.io/content/posts/redshift-as-a-database-for-customer-facing-app.md

 ## 3. Benchmark

-We've done some benchmarks using [k6][5] on our toy APIs that use Redshift ra3.xlplus (4 vCPU, 32 GB RAM, 3 compute nodes) as the main database and the results are as good as promised: if you keep your query latency to 1 second, you get 50 RPS, if it goes down to 500 ms, you get 100 RPS.
+We've done some benchmarks using [k6][5] on our toy APIs that use Redshift ra3.xlplus (4 vCPU, 32 GB RAM, 3 compute nodes) with ~1TB of data in each table, as the main database and the results are as good as promised: if you keep your query latency to 1 second, you get 50 RPS, if it goes down to 500 ms, you get 100 RPS.

 The math works out!